YunAltinus/nodemon-backend-example/README.md

 docker-compose up
 ```

-If you wanna work nodmoen, don't forget write in dev.Dockerfile that
+If you wanna work nodemon, don't forget write in dev.Dockerfile that
 ```
 CDM ["nodomeon", "-L", "app.js"]
 ```